-Contract translations are often equated with sales contract translations, but they can also cover documents that generally hold a legal value, like marriage contracts, construction contracts, etc.
+Contract translations are often equated with sales translations, but they can also cover documents that generally hold a legal value, like marriage contracts, construction contracts, etc.

 The idiosyncrasies of contract translations